prenex/fastrack/README.md

 ===================

 It is a very good question.
 This algorithm is just a weird idea so it might or might not work.
 If it would work it might be awsome for you because of its simplicity, but who knows if I just screw up or become bored to work on this.

-If you start to see visible results, then you might be happy to use this in your products if you tell who made it possible.
+When you start to see visible results, then you might be happy to use this in your products if you tell who made it possible.
 Until then I do not advise using any of these in production code ;-)